Choice Sayings of Robert Cleaver Chapman

 It is our wisdom to account the pleasing God our great reward.
-If we leave it altogether to His will how and when to give us fruit of our labour, we shall obtain abundantly what, as our chief aim, we do not seek.
+If we leave it altogether to His will how and when to give us fruit of our labor, we shall obtain abundantly what, as our chief aim, we do not seek.

 Martha would please the Lord in her own way; Mary in her Lord’s way.
-There are many who would please the Lord; but in their own way, for lack of trying their works by the Scriptures: amid much labour they are unspiritual and barren.
+There are many who would please the Lord; but in their own way, for lack of trying their works by the Scriptures: amid much labor they are unspiritual and barren.

 From the charge of Paul to Timothy (1 Tim.
 4:12-16), we gather the true and proper character of the servant of God.

 The work of a servant of the Lord demands entire self-denial.
 “Even Christ pleased not Himself” (Rom.
 15:3).
 He must be the servant of all men for Jesus’ sake, that he may be, under His Lord, a leader and a commander of the people: the foremost to suffer; the most laborious in all service; ever caring for others, ever forgetting himself.

 Christ twice passed the angels by.
 He sank far below them in His humiliation; He rose far above them in His exaltation.

 If Christ be the life and beauty of our days of sunshine, so is He the brother born for our adversity; and His love shall gild and strike through the darkest cloud.
 Having been once a sufferer, He communes with His suffering members, and instructs us to put our trials into a just balance; to call our affliction light and momentary.
 (2 Cor.
 4:17-18.)

 Resting wholly on Christ! ceasing wholly from the works of the flesh—is the secret of abiding in Him.